ncatlab/nlab-content/pages/0/9/3/6/6390/content.md

 ### General

-Discussion of worldline dynamics of spinning particles in background fields is for instance in
+Discussion of worldline dynamics of spinning particles in background fields is for instance in:

 * J.W. van Holten, _Relativistic Dynamics of Spin in Strong External Fields_([arXiv:hep-th/9303124](http://arxiv.org/abs/hep-th/9303124))